The Barrier Islands of Georgia

 He had to redefine success.
 He spent most of his time trying to break through a stupefying reluctance to learn inbred by years of teachers not expecting anything of them.
 He took them on two field trips, the first time most of them had ever been off the island.
 First to his hometown of Beaufort to trick and treat and then he fundraised enough to take them to Washington, DC.
 He was fired at the beginning of his second year for his ‘unconventional’ teaching methods, including his refusal to allow corporal punishment.
 His credo to “Grab kids and set them on fire” did not sit well then, and unfortunately, often not now either.

 It turns out that the black tour guide was Sallie Ann Robinson, one of Conroy’s students that year on Daufuskie.
 After he was fired, Conroy and his wife took her into their home in Beaufort so she could attend a real high school.
 She went on to become a chef and advocate of Gullah food and culture, making numerous appearances on TV cooking shows and interview shows.
+She has since returned to her home island in semi-retirement.

 I continue to be dumbfounded at how seemingly unrelated pieces come together for me on my trip around the Loop.
 I had never heard of Pat Conroy.
 But pulling into a free dock introduced me to a teacher who was practicing my concept of education while I was still in high school.
-Crossing Ms. Robinson’s path and researching how she and Pat Conroy remained tight friends until his death in 2016 provide a richness to his book and even greater admiration for a teacher willing to think outside the box and to put his students above all.
+Crossing Ms. Robinson’s path and researching how she and Pat Conroy remained tight friends until his death in 2016 provided a richness to his book and even greater admiration for a teacher willing to think outside the box and to put his students above all.

 FredericaOglethorpe laid out Frederica in 1736 as both a military outpost and town.